Rutgers logo

 University Academic Affairs

-The Educational Equity and Excellence Collaborative (E3C) is a universitywide effort to coordinate access and success resources for students from first-generation college families, modest-income backgrounds, and/or historically underrepresented groups.
-We are excited to announce this exclusive opportunity for Rutgers faculty, staff, and students to receive a one-time grant of up to $25,000.
-The E3C Innovation Fund Grant can be applied to either a startup opportunity, research, or used to expand existing initiatives/programs which increase college access and promote undergraduate student success for first-generation students.
+The Educational Equity and Excellence Collaborative (E3C) is a university-wide effort to coordinate access and success resources for students from first-generation college families, students from modest-income households, and all students who may benefit from programs that advance academic excellence.
+We are excited to announce this exclusive opportunity for Rutgers faculty, staff, and students to receive a one-time grant of up to $25,000 (Up to $2,500 for students).
+The E3C Innovation Grant can be applied to a startup opportunity, research, or used to expand existing initiatives/programs that increase college access and promote undergraduate student success for first-generation students.

 Accordion Content